-- Turn off the system, including any attached peripherals, and disconnect the system from the electrical outlet.
-1. - 2.
+- 1. Turn off the system, including any attached peripherals, and disconnect the system from the electrical outlet and peripherals. - 2.
 Open the system. - 3.
-If applicable, remove the cooling shroud. - Locate the memory-module sockets.
+If applicable, remove the cooling shroud or the processor expansion module. - 4.
+Locate the memory-module sockets. - Press the ejectors on the memory module socket down and out to allow the memory module to be inserted into the socket.
+If a memory module blank is installed in the socket, remove it.